mattiasu96/TrapGenerator/README.md

 So, for example, you can download your files from here: https://www.supreme-network.com/midis/browse/P/1667-post-malone/8542-rockstar or here: http://en.midimelody.ru/lamb-of-god/ and just use them without any further processing.

 We also wrote some code (...) which performs 2 important tasks:
 1. **Converts non standard MIDI files into standard MIDI.** <br>This can be useful to generate data from loop packs.
 Usually, you can find loops for Kick, Snare or Hi-Hats but they're usually given on a single note pattern that not follow the drums MIDI standard.<br> For example, a Hi-Hat loop could be written on a D2 note. <br>Our code automatically translates your file into a standardized one, all you have to do is to rename your file with the name of the element in it.
-If you have a Kick loop, just rename it like "Kick_01", if you have a Hi-Hat loop, just rename it like "Hi_Hat_01" and so on.
+If you have a Kick loop, just rename it like *"Kick_01"*, if you have a Hi-Hat loop, just rename it like *"Hi_Hat_01"* and so on.
 2. **Generates artificial loops**. <br>The code combines Kick, Snare and Hi-Hats loops in order to generate new artificial drums loops, created by randomly combining patterns of Kick+Snare+Hi-Hat.
-This approach has been inspired by the typical *Data Augmentation* process used in *Image Classification*, we will discuss this process in the [Results](#Results) part.
+This approach has been inspired by the typical **Data Augmentation** process used in **Image Classification**, we will discuss this process in the [Results](#Results) part.

 ## Data Pre-Processing
 We need to convert our MIDI input data into a appropriate format for our Neural Network. <br> First thing first, we will convert our MIDI file into a *.txt* file.
 Then we're going to encode all the notes with the following scheme: